HynekS/wp-next-graphql-tutorial/readme.md

 ## Try our api

 All right!
 For now, first check if the WordPress environment is running.
-You can do a simple test of the GraphQL endopint by simply trying to visit its url (e. g. http://127.0.0.1/wp/graphql).
-You should get a page with a JSON object containig an error caused by missing arguments, like that:
+You can do a simple test of the GraphQL endpoint by simply trying to visit its url (e. g. `http://127.0.0.1/wp/graphql`).
+You should get a page with a JSON object containing an error caused by missing arguments, like that:

 ```
 {"errors":[{"message":"GraphQL Request must include at least one of those two parameters: \"query\" or \"queryId\"","extensions":{"category":"request"}}],"extensions":{"debug":[{"type":"DEBUG_LOGS_INACTIVE","message":"GraphQL Debug logging is not active.
 To see debug logs, GRAPHQL_DEBUG must be enabled."}]}}